alexdenne/battalion/original/cards/index.md

       Samurai Mage has +1 attack power in combat.

       Fog Mage
-      When Fog Mage enters play, you cannot be attacked by enemy Armies until after your next turn.
+      When Fog Mage enters play, you cannot be attacked by enemy armies until after your next turn.

 Trick Book
   Total x26

     Spyglass x4
+    Look at an rearrange the top 3 cards of any library.
     Fireball x4
+    Deal 2 damage to any army.
     Poison x3
+    Place poison on any army.
+Before the owning player's build step, that army loses 1 unit.
     Rocket x2
+    Destroy 1 enemy tower.
     Counter x2
     “Counter the effects of any one trick, discard after use” Rage x2